 The Bonnie Bird New Choreography Award is a biennial award of £10,000.
-This award is open to choreographers and artists working choreographically, based in the UK, who have been working professionally for more than five years (excluding study).
-Please note, however, that current MA and PhD students are not eligible to apply.
+It is open to applications from choreographers and artists working choreographically, who are based in the UK, and have been working professionally (excluding study) for more than five years.
+Please note that current MA/ PhD students or artists/companies with NPO status are not eligible to apply.

-When selecting the Award Winner, members of the BBCF Board take the following criteria into consideration:
+When selecting the Award winner, members of the BBCF board take the following criteria into consideration:

 Please apply by filling out the online application form here and send any enquiries you have to firstname.lastname@example.org.
 Please do note that we are a voluntary organisation and the Fund Manager's role is part-time, therefore please ensure you have read the above guidelines carefully before contacting us about your query.
 The online application form is in three sections, and you will not be able to proceed to the next section unless the required fields have been filled out, though you may return to a previous section to make amendments.